dhruvrrp/CSE135_Project1/README_Assumptions.txt

 GENERAL ASSUMPTIONS
 -----------------------

-Welcome to Papa Yannis's Thirft Shop!
+Welcome to Papa Yannis's Thrift Shop!
 Your go-to place for unbeatable e-commerce deals.
 This web abb is most optimally viewed in a fully expanded web browser.
 Also note that input is indeed case-sensitive.